3 March 2026

 This isn't fringe evidence.
 As I said above, Cochrane reviews are highly regarded for good reason, and professional organisations are increasingly recognising the value of doula support too.

 In its Committee Opinion on limiting intervention during labour, the American College of Obstetricians and Gynecologists (ACOG) notes that "continuous one-to-one emotional support provided by support personnel, such as a doula, is associated with improved outcomes".
-In a separate joint consensus statement with the Society for Maternal‑Fetal Medicine on preventing primary caesarean birth, ACOG describes continuous support from doulas as one of the most effective tools to improve labour and delivery outcomes, highlighting the positive association between one‑to‑one support and reduced intervention.
+In a separate joint consensus statement with the Society for Maternal‑Fetal Medicine on preventing primary caesarean birth, ACOG asserts that "continuous labour support, including support provided by doulas, is one of the most effective ways to decrease the caesarean rate", highlighting the positive association between one‑to‑one support and reduced intervention.

 So across both independent systematic reviews and mainstream obstetric guidance, the message is clear: continuous doula support improves outcomes.